karthikeyan2378/react-table/README.md

 -   **Config-Driven UI**: Table columns, filters, and charts are all driven by a central configuration file.
 -   **Context Menu**: Right-click on rows for custom actions.
 -   **Configurable Pagination**: Customize the initial page size and the "rows per page" options.
+-   **Configurable Toolbar**: Show or hide individual toolbar controls like "Add Row" or "Export" via props.

 ---